shanahhy/shanahhy/README.md

 I’m a scientist-engineer with experience building **automated workflows**, designing **IoT sensor systems**, and supporting **fast-paced R&D environments**.

 **Skills**
-- Software development in Python, R, C, and Java
+- Programming automation scripts in Python, R, C, and Java
 - Version control and workflow management using Git & GitHub
 - ML modeling for various applications using Jupyter, PyTorch, and scikit-learn
 - Instrumentation and IoT sensor monitoring